nocomplexity/FreeAndOpenMachineLearning/ml-business-use.rst

 Machine Learning for Business Problems
 =======================================

 Reading and talking about futuristic potential options for machine learning is nice and should be done.
 But applying machine learning today for your business is where you can make a real difference.
 This section is focussed on applying machine learning for real business use cases.
 Example use cases are outlined that are possible with current available FOSS machine learning building blocks.
 Some real world business use cases where machine learning is applied are shown.
 This to give you inspiration and information on possible options for your business.
 But beware that besides technology more is needed for applying machine learning in a business with success.
-This section will also give you some more in depth input of organisational factors that should be taken into account when applying machine learning for real business use.
+This section also gives you some more in depth input of organisational factors that should be taken into account when applying machine learning for real business use.

 When to use machine learning?
 ------------------------------

 Before starting and applying machine learning for solving business problems you must be aware that machine learning is not a tool for every problem.
-Or to put it even more clear: In most cases applying machine learning is overkill, too expensive, will not work and other traditional software solutions make far more sense.
+Or to put it even more clear: In most cases applying machine learning is overkill, too expensive, does not work, and other traditional software solutions make far more sense.
 So the short answer for most use case is: do not use machine learning.
 Keep it simple!
-Using machine learning is a complex and risky journey and it will make your business more complex.
+Using machine learning is a complex and risky journey and it makes your business more complex.

 But the temptation to use machine learning to solve complex problems is too promising to ignore.
 So you should try it.
 Preferably using a fast innovation project with minimal cost and no strings attached.
 If only try it to see if is has real some real opportunities for your use case.
 But be aware from the start that  machine learning doesn’t give perfect answers or a perfect solution.
 Risk will always exist,so you should get a feeling on the likelihood of a risk occurring.